tdobson/recipe-book/recipes/goat-cheese-flan.md

 ---

 ## Description
-A savory flan combining the creamy richness of soft cheese and goat cheese on a flaky pastry base.
+A savoury flan combining the creamy richness of soft cheese and goat cheese on a flaky pastry base.

 ## Ingredients
 For the Flan: